software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 {: .important-title }

-> Exercise 15
+> Exercise 16
 >
 > Create two new labels: "frontend" and "backend".
 Add the "frontend" label for frontend-related tasks and the "backend" label for backend-related tasks.

 {: .important-title }

-> Exercise 16
+> Exercise 17
 >
 > Plan the tasks for the sixth user story, "{{site.sprint_2_user_story_6}}".
 Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise X to get tips for the implementation.
->
-> Create an issue for each task.
-Add the "task" label, the user story's label and either "frontend" or "backend" label for the issues.
-Add the issues to the Sprint 2 Backlog project.

-{: .important-title }

-> Exercise 17
->
-> Plan the tasks for the seventh user story, "{{site.sprint_2_user_story_7}}".
-Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise X to get tips for the implementation.
+Take a look at the exercise 20 to get tips for the implementation.
 >
 > Create an issue for each task.
 Add the "task" label, the user story's label and either "frontend" or "backend" label for the issues.
 Add the issues to the Sprint 2 Backlog project.